plonxyz/vm_control_email/README.md

 ## Contributing

 Contributions to improve the script or extend its functionalities are welcome.
 Please submit pull requests or open issues as needed.

-## License

-This script is provided under [specify your preferred license, e.g., MIT License].